JayXTQ/muusik-api/README.md

 This will then run the project and you will be able to access it on your localhost, for instance `http://localhost:8000` (this is default, unless you change the port in `.env`).

+### Hosting the project

+Hosting the project is more of a personal thing, you can host it locally on a server, or on an off-site cloud server like Heroku.
+For the original https://api.muusik.app we use Heroku to host the project.

+You also do not need to host the frontend of the project, you can just host the API then use the main website to access your API.
+To do this you will need to have the original Muusik bot in your server and you will need to be in a VC.
+Once you are in a VC, go to the dashboard > settings > and then change the API URL to your API URL. **Note:** You have to be the owner of the server to change these settings.

 ### Making changes

 Once you have made your changes, commit to your fork and then you can go and make a pull request back to the main repository.
 Once you have done this, I will review your changes and then merge them into the main repository if the changes are good.
 For more information about making pull requests, check on [GitHub's Docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).